Method can get you into a new home on a fixed budget within a predictable timeline.

 - Permit & Contract

 Our process begins with a scheduled phone conversation or meeting with Method.
 During this consultation, we review your needs, site, budget, typical schedules, our process, and any other questions you may have.
-We can provide you with rough cost estimates for your project as well as discuss lenders and financing options.
-If you are looking for land to build on or a house to purchase and rebuild, we can also assist you and your realtor in the site selection and assessment process.
-If you are already working with an architect, we can add the perspective of building your project using our proven prefab, modular, fixed-cost approach.
+We can provide you with rough cost estimates for your project as well as discuss financing options.
+If you are looking for vacant land to build on or a house to purchase and rebuild, we can also assist you and your realtor in the site selection and assessment process.
+If you are already working with an architect, we can provide valuable information on design guidelines for a modular approach.

 See resources here: